eyinjusalako1/gourd/TESTING_GUIDE.md

    - Availability: "weekday evenings after 6pm, Saturdays"
    - Group size: Select "Small group (3–5)"

-4. **Click "Finish with EJ"**
+4. **Click "Finish & Generate Profile"**
-   - You should see "Talking to EJ..." while it processes
+   - You should see "Generating your profile..." while it processes
-   - Currently returns `{}` until `callLLM` is implemented
+   - Returns mock data if `GATHERED_MOCK_AGENTS=true`, or real AI-generated profile
-   - Once implemented, you'll see the generated profile
+   - Once complete, you'll see the generated profile

 ### Option B: Test with Browser Console